anshuli-1/project/README.md

 # Random Email Password Generating(project)
-Scenario- You are an IT Support Administratorand are charged with the task of creating email accounts for new hires
+Scenario- You are an IT Support Administrator and are charged with the task of creating email accounts for new hires